 3. When you have 3+ similar implementations, consider abstraction

-4. Extract based on actual shared behavior, not theoretical similarity
+4. Extract based on actual shared behaviour, not theoretical similarity

 5. Be willing to break apart abstractions that become unwieldy